symfony/symfony-docs/testing.rst

 Load Dummy Data Fixtures
 ........................

-Instead of using the real data from the production database, it's common to use fake or dummy data in the test database.
+Instead of using the real data from the production database, it is common to use fake or dummy data in the test database.
 This is usually called *"fixtures data"* and Doctrine provides a library to create and load them.
 Install it with: